mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 Introduction
 ------------

-Reflectometry is a non-invasive technique that allows us to analyse the properties of thin films.
-The technique is based on the reflection of neutrons at the interfaces of interest; this is analogous to how light (travelling through air) reflects off the surface of water (our interface of interest).
-Analysis of the reflected signal can give us insight into the thin films' properties, and the interfaces between them.
-A highly collimated beam of neutrons illuminates a flat surface and the reflected intensity is measured as a function of angle and neutron wavelength.
-The reflectivity profile can be fitted to a model after the experiment to provide detailed information about the structure, including the thickness, density and roughness of any thin films layered on the surface.
+Reflectometry is a non-invasive technique that allows us to analyse the properties of planar media and surfaces such as biological and metallic thin films.

+Interfaces and surfaces are scientifically crucial as they allow symmetry breaking, leading too many novel and interesting phenomena, such as ferroelectricity, wetting, adhesion and superconductivity.
+Interfaces are also critical in governing many important chemical and biological processes such as corrosion, catalysis and how cell membranes and antimicrobials work.
+Reflectivity is unique in its ability to probe buried interfaces while still providing the ensemble average of the properties of these buried interfaces.
+Most other probes are surface limited and local in nature.

+Reflectivity occurs whenever there is an equivalent refractive index change across a material boundary/interface; this is analogous to how light (travelling through air) reflects off the surface of water (our interface of interest).
+As a result it is very sensitive to the structural/magnetic profile of interfaces.
+Reflectivity allows the structural, sometimes called “nuclear”, scattering length density (SLD) depth profile to be obtained via a modelling and iterative fitting process.
+The SLD profile is the important piece of information that the reflectivity technique provides.

+To obtain the SLD profile, a model of the sample is used to create an initial SLD profile that via a fast Fourier transform is turned into a reflectivity curve.
+This curve is then compared to the actual reflectivity data curve.
+The iterative fitting procedure is used to modify the initial model and SLD profile until the generated reflectivity matches, to some goodness of fit metric, the actual data.
+Then end result being the final SLD profile.

+Assuming the most common model and parametrisation type, based on layers, then the SLD can then be deconvolved into a series of layers each with three fundamental properties: (1) The structural layer thicknesses, (2) interface roughness/grading (3) density/composition.
+These three properties can be linked back to a wealth of technological and scientifically relevant phenomena.
+Further to this, by polarising the incident neutron beam the magnetic equivalents of the above can also be obtained.
+It is also important to note that there are other models and parameterisation schemes that can be used, to generate SLD profiles.

+A reflectivity measurement is made by shining a collimated beam (low angular divergence) of neutrons onto a flat surface and the reflected intensity is measured as a function of angle and neutron wavelength.
+Reflectivity has two fundamental modes of operation.
+(1) Monochromatic (angle dispersive, fixed incident wavelength) and chromatic (wavelength dispersive, fixed angle).
+(2) Chromatic is usually referred to as Time of Flight (:math:`TOF`) and :math:`TOF` is the primary mode of operation on all the ISIS reflectometers and what is referred to throughout this document.

+Further to this, there are two geometric modes of operation.
+By far the most common is specular reflectivity.
+In this case the angle of incidence is equal to the angle of reflection or :math:`\theta_i = \theta_f`.
+This is called the specular condition.
+It provides the SLD profile/information that is directly normal or perpendicular to the surface of the sample.
+Secondly there is off-specular reflectivity where the angle of incidence is not equal to the angle of reflection or :math:`\theta_i \ne \theta_f` .
+This provides structural information in the plane of the sample.

+As a quick aside it is worth mentioning that there is an added complication in describing scattering geometries in that different techniques, sources and institutions use different notations for the same things.
+For instance the specular condition can also be referred to as the :math:`\frac{\theta}{2\theta}` (where :math:`2\theta` is the scattering/detector angle and :math:`\theta` the sample angle) or :math:`\frac{\omega}{\theta}` (where :math:`\theta` is not the scattering/detector angle and :math:`\omega` the sample angle) conditions.
+At ISIS reflectometers for historic reasons the detector angle is refered to as :math:`\theta` and the sample angle as :math:`\Phi`.

 For more information, see the `ISIS website <https://www.isis.stfc.ac.uk/Pages/Reflectometry.aspx>`__.